 I’m 100% positive it would be a crime to create an ultimate summer bucket list for Milwaukee Wisconsin and not include any beer activities.
 I’ve heard such awesome feedback about these activities, and I’m absolutely stoked to head out to cross them off my list!

 Need I say more?
 Milwaukee is full of beer gardens, and it’s a fun little bucket list inside another bucket list (bucket list-ception?!) for you this summer!
-On Milwaukee has a full list of the beer gardens across this beautiful beer city.
+Check out this full list of the beer gardens across this beautiful beer city to plan your summer accordingly!.
 My personal goal is to head out to Estabrook Park Beer Garden and Hubbard Park Beer Garden.
 I’m a sucker for a good German pretzel with cheese!

 Probably a little touristy, possibly a tad cheesy, but it’s on my list because it looks so much FUN.
 Don’t tell me getting together with a group of your closest friends drinking beer while biking outside doesn’t sound like fun.
 Because it does.
 And if you do say it, you’re lying.
 Besides, I think it’s time you and your gang drank beer outside of your local [albeit beloved] dive bar.
 This way: you might get a bit of exercise for a change.
 (Or that one guy in your group will do all the work….I’m sure a name already popped into your head, too.)

 Not to be confused with pedaling on a bike… the paddle tavern is a really cool boat drinking experience!
 Utilize the tour or just enjoy a day on the lake with your buddies drinking beer.
 This year, they even have NEW eco-friendly boats.
 It’s a win/win/win situation here.